-In 2018, the Orioles have begun a partnership with USA Baseball to provide an introductory level bat-and-ball program, Fun At Bat, to Baltimore City Public Schools in an effort to promote interest in baseball and softball, impacting up to 55,000 Baltimore City youth.
-As part of the partnership, the Orioles hosted a Fun At Bat event at James Mosher Elementary School with MYCHAL GIVENS and the Oriole Bird on April 27 during Play Ball Weekend.
+The Orioles partnered with USA Baseball to provide Fun At Bat, an introductory level bat-and-ball gym curriculum, to Baltimore City Public Schools.
+In its second year, the program has already impacted over 120 elementary schools in Baltimore City.
+As part of the partnership, the Orioles hosted a Fun At Bat event at Cherry Hill Elementary School with Orioles infielder RIO RUIZ and the Oriole Bird on May 3 during Play Ball Weekend.

 Baltimore Orioles RBI Program

-Reviving Baseball in Inner Cities (RBI) is a youth outreach program designed to promote interest in baseball, increase the self-esteem of disadvantaged children, and encourage kids to stay in school and stay off the streets.
+The Baltimore Orioles Reviving Baseball in Inner Cities (RBI) is a Baltimore City youth baseball and softball league, presented locally by T. Rowe Price.
+RBI is designed to promote interest in baseball and softball, increase the self-esteem of children, and encourage kids to stay in school and stay off the streets.
 The program is a national Major League Baseball initiative administered and financially supported by the Orioles at a local level.
 The Orioles have been a proud sponsor of RBI since 1989.
 In 2018, over 600 Baltimore City youth participated in the Orioles RBI program.

 'Have A Catch'